Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act

 \section{Abstract}

-{ {This paper explores the use of a fuzzy regression discontinuity design where multiple treatments are applied at the threshold.
+{ { \linespread{0.1}{This paper explores the use of a fuzzy regression discontinuity design where multiple treatments are applied at the threshold.
 The identification results show that, under the very strong assumption that the change in the probability of treatment at the cutoff is equal across treatments, a difference-in-discontinuities estimator identifies the treatment effect of interest.
 The point estimates of the treatment effect using a simple fuzzy difference-in-discontinuities design are biased if the change in the probability of a treatment applying at the cutoff differs across treatments.
 Modifications of the fuzzy difference-in-discontinuities approach that rely on milder assumptions are also proposed.
 Our results suggest caution is needed when applying before-and-after methods in the presence of fuzzy discontinuities.
-Using data from the National Health Interview Survey, we apply this new identification strategy to evaluate the causal effect of the Affordable Care Act (ACA) on older Americans' health care access and utilization.
-Our results suggest that the ACA has (1) led to a 5\% increase in the hospitalization rate of elderly Americans, (2) increased the probability of delaying care for cost reasons by 3.6\%, and (3) exacerbated cost-related barriers to follow-up care and continuity of care: 7\% more elderly individuals could not afford prescriptions, 7\% more could not see a specialist, and 5.5\% more could not afford a follow-up visit.
-Our results can be explained by an increase in the demand for health services without a corresponding adjustment in supply following the implementation of the ACA. \\
+Using data from the National Health Interview Survey, we apply this new identification strategy to evaluate the causal effect of the Affordable Care Act (ACA) on older Americans' health care access and utilization. \\ \textbf{Keywords:} Fuzzy Difference-in-Discontinuities, Identification, Regression Discontinuity Design, Affordable Care Act.\\ \textbf{JEL classification:} C13, I12, I13, I18. }}}